s3ql/s3ql/rst/issues.rst

   details.

 * S3QL is rather slow when an application tries to write data in unreasonably small chunks.
-If a 1 MB file is copied in chunks of 1 KB, this will take more than 10 times as long as when it's copied with the (recommended) chunk size of 128 KB.
+If a 1 MiB file is copied in chunks of 1 KB, this will take more than 10 times as long as when it's copied with the (recommended) chunk size of 128 KiB.

   This is a limitation of the FUSE library (which does not yet support write caching) which will hopefully be addressed in some future FUSE